fregu856/deeplabv3/README.md

 - - Definition of the complete DeepLabV3 model.

 - utils/preprocess_data.py:
 - - Converts all Cityscapes label images from having Id to having trainId pixel values, and saves these to deeplabv3/data/cityscapes/meta/label_imgs.
-Also computes class weigths according to the [ENet paper](https://arxiv.org/abs/1606.02147) and saves these to deeplabv3/data/cityscapes/meta.
+Also computes class weights according to the [ENet paper](https://arxiv.org/abs/1606.02147) and saves these to deeplabv3/data/cityscapes/meta.

 - utils/utils.py:
 - - Contains helper funtions which are imported and utilized in multiple files.